neilcochran/cross-stitch/README.md

 * `dmcThreadCode` - the DMC color code.
 This is typically numeric string like `'721'` or `3746` but there are a few alpha color codes like `'blanc'` and `'ecru'`.

-* `fullStitchStrandCount` - The number of strands of to be used in the parent `color` for full stitches.
-This is only required if full stitches are used in the pattern.

-* `backStitchStrandCount` - The number of strands of to be used in the parent `color` for back stitches.
-This is only required if back stitches are used in the pattern.

-* `longStitchStrandCount` - The number of strands of to be used in the parent `color` for long stitches.
-This is only required if long stitches are used in the pattern.
+* `strandCount` - an integer greater than one representing the number of strands of this definition to be used in the parent `color`.

 <hr/>
 <br/>

 ### **Full Stitch Schema:**

+A full stitch covers an entire square on the grid in an 'X' shape.
+It is the combination of 2 opposing angle half stitches.

 ```json
 {